Upcoming Holiday Hours: Christmas

 -

-2) Failure to Follow the Direction of Staff.
-The failure to comply with direction given by City Staff acting in the performance of their duties or interference with the performance of such duties or other operations of the facility;
+- Failure to Follow the Direction of Staff.
+The failure to comply with direction given by City Staff acting in the performance of their duties or interference with the performance of such duties or other operations of the facility or program;

-3) Interfering with Recreation Activities or Staff Acts.
-Any action which, in the reasonable judgment of Staff, unreasonably interferes with or obstructs the reasonable use and enjoyment by others of the facility;
+- Interfering with Recreation Activities or Staff Acts.
+Any action which, in the reasonable judgment of Staff, unreasonably interferes with or obstructs the reasonable use and enjoyment by others of the facility or program;

-4) Poor Personal Hygiene.
-The failure to maintain a level of personal hygiene that is non-offensive in a social or group environment;
+- Poor Personal Hygiene.
+The failure to maintain a level of personal hygiene or open wounds that pose a health and safety concern;

 - sales or soliciting,